-Net claims and expenses exceed net premiums by £19.0m.
-Once change in reserves, coinsurance commission and investment income are included there is a UK GAAP pre-tax profit of £33.9m for 2018 as shown below.
+Net claims and expenses exceeded net premiums by £31.2m.
+Once changes in Deferred Acquisition Costs, change in reserves, coinsurance commission and investment income are included there is a UK GAAP pre-tax profit of £9.1m for 2020 as shown below.